xdevplatform/Gnip-Analysis-Pipeline/README.md

 # Overview

-This software reads from JSON-formatted Tweet data, enriches the tweet payloads with model-based metadata, builds time series based on programmable counters, and returns CSV-formatted data.
+This software reads JSON-formatted Tweet data, enriches the tweet payloads with model-based metadata, builds time series based on programmable counters, and returns CSV-formatted data.
 It also performs audience and conversation analysis on Tweets.